Entry requirements

 You’ll also build the essential lab skills required for a variety of scientific careers.
 Complete 180 hours of lab practicals, including 80 hours of group or individual lab placements in your final year.

 You’ll experience a range of learning environments, in both face-to-face and online classes.
-You’ll also take part in tutorials and workshops, seminars and lectures as well as practicals.
+You’ll take part in tutorials and workshops, seminars and lectures as well as practicals.
 Assessments will vary depending on courses chosen, but may include exams, written reports, oral presentations, digital portfolios and more.

 Biochemistry is a broad field with numerous real-world applications, from medicine and pharmaceuticals to biotechnology and genetic modification.
 You’ll graduate with the relevant knowledge and practical skills to address contemporary issues in medicine and biotechnology in a range of industries.